-- (a) Where a Building Solution is proposed to comply with the Deemed-to-Satisfy Provisions, Performance Requirements GP2.1 and GP2.2 are satisfied by complying with G2.1 to G2.4. - (b) Where a Building Solution is proposed as an Alternative Solution to the Deemed-to-Satisfy Provisions of G2.1 to G2.4, the relevant Performance Requirements must be determined in accordance with A0.10.
+- (a) Where a Deemed-to-Satisfy Solution is proposed, Performance Requirements GP2.1 and GP2.2 are satisfied by complying with G2.1 to G2.4. - (b) Where a Performance Solution is proposed, the relevant Performance Requirements must be determined in accordance with A0.7.